 The state Baden-Württemberg is not charging tuition fees anymore since summer semester 2012.

 On 3rd May 2017 the land parliament of Baden-Württemberg resolved the law of changing the Landeshochschulgesetz.
-From the winter semester 2017/18 on international students from a state not in the European Economic Area have to pay a contribution of 1500.-€ per semester.
+From the winter semester 2017/18 international students from a states outside the European Union have to pay a contribution of 1500.-€ per semester.

 For a second degree the tuition fees are 650.-€ per semester.
 More informations here